Project Pluto: Tory II-C

 Tory II-A tested the reactor design and the integrity of the fuel elements under a simulation of operational conditions.
 Livermore now produced a second reactor, Tory II-C, which would be a fully functional engine for a ramjet missile.
 Issues that had been ignored in the design of Tory II-A had to be resolved in that of Tory II-C. The new design was complete by August 1962.
 The Tory II-C reactor was cylindrical in shape, 8.5 ft long and 4.75 ft in diameter.
 It contained about 293,000 fueled and 16,000 unfueled beryllium oxide tubes, which occupied 55 percent of its volume.
 The fuel loading varied through the reactor to achieve the right power profile.
 In operation, the core generated 10 MW/ft3.
+Tory II-C was fueled with 63.5 kg of enriched uranium.

 The checkout of the test facilities for Tory II-C testing commenced on 17 November 1962.
 The facilities were incomplete when this testing began, so many of the tests were in support of the construction program.
 These tests fell into four categories: testing of the air supply system; testing of the other facilities components; qualification of the test vehicle; and operator training.
 The facilities checkout ended on 5 March 1964, by which time 82 tests had been carried out.

 Before attempting a high power reactor test, five major tests were performed.
 The first test, conducted on 23 March, was a subcritical test of the twelve hand-inserted and six electrically-activated auxiliary shutdown rods.
 The purpose of the test was to verify that the operational rods could be removed safely so long as the auxiliary rods were in place.
 This would mean that staff would not have to be removed from the test bunker area during checkout.
 The test was conducted as if it were a critical one, with all personnel evacuated from the test area and the test managed remotely from the control room.
 The test verified the predictions made at Livermore; the operational rods could be withdrawn safely.
 A cold critical test was then conducted the following day to verify that the instrumentation was working correctly.